Jatiya Party (Ershad): History

-The party was established by a retired army officer, Hussain Mohammad Ershad on 1 January 1986.
+The party was established by military ruler, Hussain Muhammad Ershad on 1 January 1986.
 He was the Chief of Army Staff of Bangladesh Army.
 He had seized power through a coup d'état on 24 March 1982.
-He ruled the country as chief martial law administrator till December 1983.
+He ruled the country as its chief martial law administrator.
 Politics was banned during the state of emergency imposed by Ershad, when Justice A. F. M. Ahsanuddin Chowdhury was appointed President of Bangladesh.
-The Janadal Party was formed under the leadership of A. F. M. Ahsanuddin Chowdhury, through Ershads declaration of the 19-point programme on 17 March 1983.
+The Janadal Party was formed under the leadership of A. F. M. Ahsanuddin Chowdhury, through Ershad's declaration of the 19-point programme on 17 March 1983.

 Chowdhury announced the formation of Janadal on 27 November 1983.
 Chowdhury was the convenor and MA Matin as general secretary.
-When Ershad became president, Mizanur Rahman Chowdhury was named chairman and Riazuddin Ahmed (also known as Bhola Mia, in his area) the general secretary.
-Ershad formed a second political party, Jatiya Front, under the Bangladesh Nationalist Party politician Shah Azizur Rahman, with members of Janadal and Muslim League, the Ganatantri Dal, United Peoples Party.
+When Ershad became president, Mizanur Rahman Chowdhury, the leader of Awami League (Mizan), was named chairman and Riazuddin Ahmed (also known as Bhola Mia, in his area) the general secretary.
+Ershad formed a second political party, Jatiya Front, under the politician of Bangladesh Nationalist Party (Azizur), Shah Azizur Rahman, with members of Janadal and Bangladesh Muslim League, the Ganatantri Dal, United Peoples' Party.
 Moudud Ahmed, and Anwar Hossain Manju joined Jatiya Front.
 The front was dissolved in six months and a new political party called Jatiya Party was formed on 1 January 1986 with Ershad as its chairman.

 On 7 May 1986 elections, the Jatiya Party won 153 seats in the national elections.
 The election was viewed as neither neutral nor fair.
-On 15 October 1986, Ershad was elected President of Bangladesh.
+On 15 October 1986, Ershad was elected as President of Bangladesh.
 Protests for democracy gained momentum in 1987.
 Consequently, Ershad dissolved the Jatiya Sangsad on 6 December 1987.
-In the elections for the fourth Jatiya Sangsad held on 3 March 1988, the Jatiya Party secured 251 seats, while other major political parties, including the BNP and the Awami League, boycotted the election.
-Ershad resigned in December 1990 in the face of rising protest and international pressure.
+In the elections for the fourth Jatiya Sangsad held on 3 March 1988, the Jatiya Party secured 251 seats, while other major political parties, including the Bangladesh Nationalist Party and the Awami League, boycotted the election.
+Ershad resigned in December 1990 in the face of rising protests and international pressure.